Marpa, A practical general parser: the recognizer: Preliminaries

-The definition of \Cg{} does not sharply distinguish terminals from non-terminals. \Marpa{}'s implementations allow terminals to be the LHS of rules, and every symbol except \Vsym{accept} can be a terminal.
-The implementations have options that allow the user to reinstate the traditional restrictions, in part or in whole.
-Note that, as a result of these definitions, sentential forms will be of type \type{STR}.
+Our definition of a grammar did not sharply distinguish terminals from non-terminals.
+The implementation of~\cite{Marpa-R2} allows terminals to be the LHS of rules, and every symbol except \Vsym{accept} can be a terminal. \cite{Marpa-R2} has options that allow the user to reinstate the traditional restrictions, in part or in whole.
+We note that, as a result of these definitions, sentential forms will be of type \type{STR}.